gopro/labs/docs/control/notes/README.md

 - i0 - ISO Auto, other i1 thru i64 for ISO Max 100 thru 6400
 - Bug Fix for metadata in video overlays

-## HERO11 Black Mini

-### 2.00.70 - Jan 5, 2023
-- Added EVBS=x for EV Comp Bias, global for all video modes that also works with Live-Stream and web-cam, and can be changed during capture if QRDR=1 is set.
-- Added AUDS=1 display the approximate audio levels in dB SPL
-- Enhanced Faster Live-Stream start and reliability via QR code
-- Enhanced !MPRXY=x  so that 1- moves LRVs, 2 - moves THMs, 3 moves both in the proxies folder.
-- Enhanced xV EV compensation can again support the range -6 to 6 (menus are still limited to -2 to 2)  e.g. -x3 or -x-4
-- Fixed DLRV=1, so that disabling LRVs can work for more than two captures.

-### 1.10.70 - Nov 8, 2022
-- All the features and fixes of HERO11 Labs 1.20.70, minus on-screen and GPS features.

 ## HERO10 Black